 Tellingly, Doherty does not quote this point by Licona (which is really the only criticism directed to the film itself), much less rebut it.
 It is Flemming's burden to show that eg, David Koresh was a viable exegete of the texts he used; that he used texts authoritatively, and so on.

-3 - The Story of Jesus -- Not much here to comment on; Flemming offers mostly description, and no argument as such (beyond the implied anamoly of a lack of description of Jesus' life between 12 and 30, answered by the point that ancient biographies usually covered little or none of a person's childhood or life for that period -- see on this the May-June 2009 edition of the E-Block).
+3 - The Story of Jesus -- Not much here to comment on; Flemming offers mostly description, and no argument as such (beyond the implied anamoly of a lack of description of Jesus' life between 12 and 30, answered by the point that ancient biographies usually covered little or none of a person's childhood or life for that period.

 Flemming apparently thinks the "three" magi are in the Bible (it nowhere says there were three).